 Your college work is irreplaceable, so a regular backup routine is essential.
 You never know when your PC's drive might fail, you could fall victim to a ransomware attack, or your laptop might be lost, broken or stolen on campus.

-EaseUS Todo Backup Free makes protecting your documents as easy as possible.
+EaseUS Todo Backup Free, a free back to school software, makes protecting your documents as easy as possible.
 It can make an image of an entire drive (including the operating system), or just selected files or folders.
 The first time you start it, it begins backing up your documents folder automatically.
 After that, the choice is yours.

 Getting started and setting up a regular schedule is simplicity itself, and restoring from a backup is just as straightforward if the worst happens.(opens in new tab)